 We treat a wide variety of addictions.
 Next, we will discuss two types of drug use specifically, and how we will help you to detox from them.

 Opioid Withdrawal Effects From Detox

-At Vertava Health Massachusetts, we specialize in opiate addiction treatment, including those due to heroin, prescription narcotics, or other opioids.
+At Vertava Health Massachusetts, we specialize in opioid detox, including those due to heroin, prescription narcotics, or other opioids.
 When a person stops using opioids, their body can experience a harsh and unpleasant reaction to the absence of the drug within their system.
 This is because opioids affect your brain’s chemistry.
 Specifically, the drug attaches to opiate-sensitive neurons at the mu-opioid receptor sites, affecting various neurotransmitters, the most notable being dopamine.
 These biochemical processes are responsible for eliciting feelings of reward and pleasure.

 Eventually, the brain’s functioning becomes, in essence, dependent on these harsh chemicals and cannot function normally without them, which in the case of withdrawal is why you experience symptoms when you stop using a drug.
 The body and brain rely on opioids as their sole source of dopamine, leading to a deficit when the user halts opioid use.

 We utilize a medically-supervised taper, which enables our staff to slowly wean you off the drug of abuse so that you experience as minimal withdrawal symptoms as possible.